 Support reference 31715

-Authenticated users cannot be filtered within the same URL filter policy.
-However, particular filter rules may be applied (application inspection), with a different URL filter profile assigned to each rule.
+Separate filters cannot be used to filter users within the same URL filter policy.
+However, special filter rules may be applied (application inspection), with a different URL filter profile assigned to each rule.

 Captive portal - Logout page

-The captive portal logout page only works with authentication methods based on passwords.
+The captive portal's logout page works only for password-based authentication methods.

 The SSO agent authentication method is based on authentication events collected by Windows domain controllers.
 Since these events do not indicate the source of the traffic, interfaces cannot be specified in the authentication policy.